Diagnosing invasive lobular carcinoma

 Talk to your doctor if you experience hot flashes.
 If hot flashes are mild, they're likely to subside over time.
 In most women, hot flashes eventually disappear.
 However, some women experience severe and bothersome hot flashes.
 Many conventional treatments are available for hot flashes, including medications.

-Sometimes treatments for hot flashes don't work as well as you'd like.
-In those situations, it might help to add complementary and alternative treatments to make you feel better.
+If treatment for hot flashes won't work as well as you'd like, it might help to add complementary and alternative treatments to make you feel better.

 Options might include: